Cancel anytime

 Financial Performance

-Benchmark Comparison: The ETF's performance is compared to the KBW Nasdaq Bank Index to assess tracking efficiency.
+Benchmark Comparison: The ETF's performance should closely mirror the KBW Nasdaq Bank Index, with slight deviations due to fees and tracking error.

 Expense Ratio: 0.35